All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can red light therapy cause cancer by stimulating cell growth?

-This is a theoretical concern that has not been validated in research.
+This is a theoretical concern that hasn't been validated in research.
 PBM stimulates normal cellular processes (ATP production, repair mechanisms) rather than promoting uncontrolled growth.
-However, as a precaution, most practitioners advise against treating directly over known tumors.
-The photon energies used in PBM (1.4 to 2.0 eV) are far below the threshold for ionizing radiation and cannot damage DNA directly.
+But as a precaution, most practitioners advise against treating directly over known tumors.
+The photon energies used in PBM (1.4 to 2.0 eV) are far below the threshold for ionizing radiation and can't damage DNA directly.

 Does skin color affect red light therapy effectiveness?